 This course provides an analysis of the juvenile justice system as it relates to the punishment and rehabilitation of the juvenile offender, including an in-depth study of juvenile probation and other intermediate sanctions presently utilized within the juvenile justice system.
-Prerequisite: CRI100 or CRI135 or by permission of the chair Terms Offered: FL, WI, SP, SU
+Prerequisite: CRI100 or CRI135 or by permission of the program director.
+Terms Offered: SU, FL, SP